Alaanzr/HouseMates-Swift/README.md

 We are using JSON and "SwiftyJSON" to manipulate the data.

 Tests added for api run `jasmine-node spec`.
 Now working on adding social network functionality.

+Later today I will update the api to include api login using basic auth see this [Using Basic auth with swift](http://stackoverflow.com/questions/24379601/how-to-make-an-http-request-basic-auth-in-swift)

+The url that will need to be called is '/api/signin'

+You can register(sign up) a user by creating a user object.

+Then can signin using GET /api/signin and pass username:password using Basic Auth.
+That user’s object will then be returned.

+The returned user object contains the user.id .

+Tell me when you want me to update this on production.